Quiz

 Save

-Using parallel structure in stating main points is important because:
+Using parallel structure in stating main points

 Question 38 options: